 No. You must make your own hotel reservation.
 A limited number of rooms has been put on hold at The Ritz-Carlton Washington DC (1150 22nd Street NW) for the evenings of May 18th and 19th for $399 per night (plus tax and fees).
 Check out the "Hotel" section for additional information.

 Can I obtain continuing education credits (CLE or CPE) by attending this conference?

 Participation in the Symposium will allow you the opportunity to receive continuing education credits.
 TCPI is registered with NASBA, and in accordance with its policies, up to 12 CPE credits can be earned.
 (NASBA Field of Study: TAXATION.)
 TCPI will also apply for CLE accreditation post-conference from those states that require it, which participants list on their registration forms.
 The total amount of earned CLE credits varies by states.

 To obtain a copy of the exhibitor prospectus, which includes the pricing and benefits of becoming an exhibitor, please email us at firstname.lastname@example.org.
 Note that spots are limited and we do sell out!

 Should I bring a laptop/tablet to this conference?

 YES, especially for those seeking continuing education (CE) credits.
-An event app and a web-version of the app will be available for the sole use of registered attendees.
-Submitting questions for speakers, tracking of attendance for CE accreditation, participating in polling questions, accessing conference documents (presentations and article) and many functions will be conducted through the event app.
+An event app will be available for the sole use of registered attendees.
+Submitting questions for speakers, tracking of attendance for CE accreditation, participating in polling questions, accessing conference documents (presentations and articles) and many functions will be conducted through the event app.
 There will be wifi and writing surface available in the conference room.

 What is the cancellation and refund policy?